NexiloDev/Lugormod-v3/README.md

 ## History

 Lugormod has evolved through several versions:
-- **Lugormod** (developed by Lugor): The original mod, introducing RPG-based leveling and map-building features.
+- **Lugormod** (by Lugor): The original mod, introducing RPG-based leveling and map-building features.
-- **Lugormod T2** (developed by RoboPhred): Expanded features and improved stability.
+- **Lugormod T2** (by RoboPhred): Expanded features and improved stability.
-- **Lugormod U#** (developed by RoboPhred): Advanced scripting, new entity interfaces, and significant enhancements.
+- **Lugormod U#** (by RoboPhred): Advanced scripting, new entity interfaces, and significant enhancements.
-- **Lugormod v3** (developed by Nexilo): The current version, with modernized features and active community-driven development.
+- **Lugormod v3** (by Nexilo): The current version, with modernized features and active community-driven development.

 ## Features

 - **Account System**: Players register unique accounts to track progress, credits, and levels.
-- **Profession/Class System**: Choose from professions like Jedi, Sith, or Mercenary, each with unique skills and abilities.
+- **Profession/Class System**: Choose from Jedi, Sith, or Mercenary, each with unique skills and abilities.
 - **Leveling System**: Earn credits through quests and combat to level up, unlocking skill points.
-- **Skill System**: Allocate skill points to enhance abilities, such as Force powers (up to level 5) or Mercenary-specific skills like ammo capacity and martial arts.
+- **Skill System**: Unlock & upgrade Force powers or Mercenary skills like ammo capacity and martial arts.
-- **Custom Map Building**: In-game entity manipulation allows players to build structures and create interactive map features.
+- **Custom Map Building**: In-game entity manipulation to customise maps and create interactive map features.
 - **Quest System**: Complete tasks and missions to earn credits and experience.
 - **Admin System**: Customizable permissions for server management and building access.
 - **Credit System**: In-game currency used for leveling, purchasing skills, and other interactions.